 So what happens if you’re in one of these countries?

 Sadly, you’re in a lot of trouble.
 It’s best not to go public.
 I know this is a gray area, but this is what I’d do.
-I’d leave the country, go back to the USA, and claim the prize afterwards.
+I’d leave the country, go back to the USA, and claim the prize afterward.
 This way, I get to pay one tax only, and I’ll avoid loads of legal work and legal fees.

 Anyone Who Presents a Winning Ticket Will Be Taxed and Awarded the Prize